 The technology is already there…

-It’s paramount to understand that no brand can simply improve their sustainability or transparency ranking within an index.
+It’s paramount to understand that no brand can simply improve its sustainability or transparency ranking within an index.
 It’s simply not possible in today’s climate.

 It is possible, however, to utilise technology to disclose a brand’s supply chain at a much deeper level and showcase any weaknesses and potential issues.
 This visibility allows brands to focus on fixing these problems first, before publicising this information to the wider world.

-And the technology to achieve this is already available.
+And the technology to achieve this is already available… like K3 Fashion and K3 Pebblestone’s dedicated CSR module.